powsybl/powsybl.github.io/docs/iidm/importer/cim.md

 substations excluded from the network during the import of the CIM1 file.
 Its default value is an empty list.

+# Deprecated configuration properties for CIM1 importer

-## invertVoltageStepIncrementOutOfPhase (deprecated)
+## invertVoltageStepIncrementOutOfPhase
-The `invertVoltageStepIncrementOutOfPhase` is deprecated for the current snapshot version.
+The `invertVoltageStepIncrementOutOfPhase` is deprecated since V2.4.0.
 Use `iidm.import.cim1.invert-voltage-step-increment-out-of-phase` instead.

-## defaultCountry (deprecated)
+## defaultCountry
-The `defaultCountry` is deprecated for the current snapshot version.
+The `defaultCountry` is deprecated since V2.4.0.
 Use `iidm.import.cim1.default-country` instead.

-## usePsseNamingStrategy (deprecated)
+## usePsseNamingStrategy
-The `usePsseNamingStrategy` is deprecated for the current snapshot version.
+The `usePsseNamingStrategy` is deprecated since V2.4.0.
 Use `iidm.import.cim1.use-psse-naming-strategy` instead.

-## substationIdExcludedFromMapping (deprecated)
+## substationIdExcludedFromMapping
-The `substationIdExcludedFromMapping` is deprecated for the current snapshot version.
+The `substationIdExcludedFromMapping` is deprecated since V2.4.0.
 Use `iidm.import.cim1.substation-id-excluded-from-mapping` instead.

 # Maven configuration
 To support CIM files, add the following dependencies to the `pom.xml` file: